Red flags include feeling unheard, unimportant or unwelcome in your provider’s office

 Most healthcare providers want to give you the best care, but time constraints, burnout, misunderstandings and more can affect your experience.

 While medical gaslighting can happen to anyone, psychologist Chivonna Childs, PhD, says it happens most often to women and people who already face barriers in the healthcare system.
-Providers may be influenced by unconscious bias or lack the training to recognize culturally nuanced symptoms.
+Providers may be influenced by hidden bias or lack the training to recognize culturally nuanced symptoms.

 Advertisement